cakephp/docs/en/installation/url-rewriting.rst

 URL-Rewriting on lighttpd
 =========================

-Lighttpd does not support .htaccess functions, therefore you can remove all .htaccess files.
+Lighttpd does not support .htaccess functions, so you can remove all .htaccess files.
-In the lighttpd configuration make sure you've activiated "mod_rewrite".
+In the lighttpd configuration, make sure you've activated "mod_rewrite".
 Add a line:

 ::